DefinitelyTyped/tsd/README.md

 TSD is a package manager to search and install [TypeScript](http://www.typescriptlang.org/) definition files directly from the community driven [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.

-#### 0.5.x notes
+#### Usage notes

-*	It is recommended you check-in the definitions you install into your VCS:
+*	It is recommended you check-in the definitions you install into your VCS.
-	*	The `tsd.json` file saves [repo + commit + path] but you might want to make local changes.
 *	Don't forget to move your fixes back to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped)
-*	Not backwards compatible with the config files from earlier versions.
-*	Version `0.5.x` still in development; API and options are work-in-progress.
-*	See below for legacy version.

 #### Github rate-limit

 The Github API has a 60-requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
 You'll likely never hit this as TSD uses local caching and the definition files are downloaded from Github RAW urls.
-Optionally a limited-scope Github OAuth token can be used to boost the rate-limit to 5000.
+Optionally a scope-limited Github OAuth token can be used to boost the limit to 5000.

 #### Usage stats & update-notifier